List of awards and nominations received by Fergie

-Fergie Duhamel is an American singer, songwriter, rapper, fashion designer and actress.
+Fergie is an American singer, songwriter, rapper, fashion designer and actress.
 She has won a total of 70 (career solo and Black Eyed Peas) awards.

 ALMA Awards

 American Music Awards

 The American Music Awards are an award show created in 1973.

 ASCAP

 Berlin Music Video Awards

 Berlin Music Video Awards is an annual festival and networking event that puts creators working behind the camera in the spotlight.The event takes place in Berlin, Germany and consists of music video marathons, live performances, filmmaking workshops and networking events.
 Creators can apply to several different categories including: Best Animation, Best Song, Best Narrative, Best Concept, Best Director, Best Editor, Best Experimental, Best Visual Effects, Most Trashy, Most Bizarre, Best Production Company, Best Low Budget and Best Art Director.
 The winners of each category, picked by a professional jury panel, compete in the finals, the Best Music Video and the main prize is 3.000€.
 Berlin Music Video Awards was founded in 2013 by a producer and event planner Aviel Silook.